 Inhalation is an exposure route of concern if drug particles are suspended in the air.
-Fentanyl has potentially high bioavailability (12-100%) by inhalation [14, 15].
-It is highly suspected that a weaponized aerosolized containing carfentanil and remifentanil were used to subdue hostage-takers of a Moscow theater in 2002.
+Fentanyl has potentially high bioavailability (12-100%) by inhalation [14,15].
+It is highly suspected that weaponized aerosolized carfentanil and remifentanil were used to subdue hostage takers of a Moscow theater in 2002.
 One hundred and twenty-five died as a result of this weaponized aerosolized exposure [16].
 Although an optimized airborne dispersal device is unlikely to be encountered in a local event, we considered such a scenario for respiratory protection.

-Industrial producers of fentanyl use time-weighted average occupational exposure limits (OEL-TWA) for alfentanil (1 mcg/m3), fentanyl (0.1 mcg/m3), and sufentanil (0.032 mcg/m3) to limit exposure [17].
-At the highest airborne concentration encountered by workers, an unprotected individual would require nearly 200 minutes of exposure to reach a dose of 100 mcg of fentanyl.

-The vapor pressure of fentanyl is very low (4.6 x 10-6 Pa) suggesting that evaporation of standing product into a gaseous phase is not a practical concern [18].
+producers of fentanyl use time-weighted Industrial exposure limits (OEL-TWA) average occupational alfentanil (1 mcg/m3), fentanyl (0.1 mcg/m3), and sufentanil (0.032 mcg/m3) to limit exposure [17].
+At the highest airborne concentration encountered by workers, an unprotected individual would require nearly 200 min of exposure to reach a dose of 100 mcg of fentanyl.
+The vapor pressure of fentanyl is very low $(4.6 \times 1~0^{-6}~Pa)$, suggesting that evaporation of standing product into a gaseous phase is not a practical concern [18].